 For every commercially bred puppy or kitten purchased from a breeder or retailer, there is a pet in a shelter, waiting for a home.
-Every year, hundreds of thousands of dogs and cats are killed in shelters across the country simply because they don’t have a safe place to call home.
+Every year, around 625,000 dogs and cats are killed in shelters across the country simply because they don’t have a safe place to call home.
 Meanwhile, pet mills continue to churn out countless animals for the pet trade.
 But people like you are helping jurisdictions throughout the country break this cycle, saving lives and taxpayer dollars by enacting local ordinances to fight the cruelty of puppy and kitten mills.

 Animal protection at the source

 Laws that regulate commercial breeding require breeders to be licensed and inspected, and create minimum standards of care for the animals — standards often stronger than those created by federal law.
 When pet mills are subject to inspection, they become less profitable as more money is required to invest in the care of the animals, making shutting down altogether more likely.

 Pet store disclosure bills require stores to post the animals’ health records, along with the name and location of the breeder, so that customers can see where the pets for sale were bred.
 This information can help consumers make a more informed decision about whether they should purchase a particular pet.

 Pet lemon laws offer better protection for consumers and greater recourse for buyers of sick pets.
 As with breeding regulations, this type of law increases the costs of doing business for mill-supplied pet stores by requiring them to provide warranties.